victorvde/jpeg2png/README.md

 The deviations are normalized by the quantization factors.
 We do not differentiate between deviations in the DC and AC coefficients.

+Unfortunately if one of the norms is zero the gradient of our objective is not defined, so our objective is not smooth.
+The subderivative chosen when a norm is zero is 0.

 The objective is convex and our search space ``Q`` is convex too.
-Unfortunately if one of the norms is zero the gradient of our objective is not defined, so our objective is not smooth.
 We can project onto our search space easily because DCT is orthogonal.
 So we can DCT, project the deviations onto the box ``[-0.5, +0.5]^n``, and IDCT back.

-We use the subgradient method with projection and FISTA acceleration.
-The subderivative chosen when a norm is zero is 0.
+In conclusion, we use the subgradient method with projection and FISTA acceleration.
 The step size chosen is ``radius(Q) / sqrt(1 + number of steps)``, where ``radius(Q)`` is ``sqrt(n) / 2``.

 ## Wishlist